QuivrHQ/quivr/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+Make sure you have the following installed before continuing:

 - Python 3.10 or higher
 - Pip
 - Virtualenv

+You'll also need a [Supabase](https://supabase.com/) account for:

-- Supabase account
+- A new Supabase project
-- Supabase API key
+- Supabase Project API key
-- Supabase URL
+- Supabase Project URL

 ### Installing